alejoluc/jajax/Readme.md

 # Features

-* Compatible with all browsers, including old IE versions
+* Should work with all browsers, even old IE versions
 * The minified version is ~3kb
 * Supports GET and POST
 * Both Procedural and Object Oriented API